Numbone/eslint/docs/rules/path-checker.md

 # fsd relative path (`path-checker`)

-Please describe the origin of the rule here.
+Please describe the origin of the rule here.1

 ## Rule Details